 Moving, even within your own city, can be a little unnerving.
 You’ll most likely wake up to an entirely new routine.
 Unless you’re moving next door, you’ll need to find a new grocery store, a new go-to neighbourhood restaurant, and a new place to take your dry cleaning to.
 You’ll also need recommendations for doctors, dentists, schools, and more.
 This is an excellent time to get friendly with neighbours for tricks and tips on your new ‘hood’.

 And there you have it, everything you’ll need to plan your big move.
-As an end of lease cleaning Sydney service, we know that moving occurs in times of huge transitions.
-People seem to be getting married, quitting jobs, or moving out of their parent’s home for the first time.
-We want to give everybody using this checklist, a big hug, and say that everything is going to be okay.
-We’re pleased to provide this moving house checklist in an easy to print pdf format.
+As an end of lease cleaning service, we know that moving occurs during times of transition.
+People are getting married, quitting jobs, or moving out of their parent’s home for the first time.
+With this moving checklist, we just want to reassure our readers that everything’s going to be okay.
+You’ll be moved before you know it.